krasheninnikov/krasheninnikov.github.io/_includes/about.md

-I am a final-year PhD student at Cambridge, working on AI safety with David Krueger and Rich Turner.
 I think we might be less than a decade away from AI systems capable of doing everything humans can do using computers -- including further AI research.
 I want to make sure this won't lead humanity to permanently lose control of our future.

-I'm into a pretty broad range of research topics, lately focusing on a mix of interpretability / science of deep learning / control / security.
-My claim to fame is coining "out-of-context learning" in an early version of [this paper](/implicit-meta-learning/).
-More recently, we showed that [language models linearly encode at which point of training they learned a specific fact](/training-order/).
+**Research.** I'm into a pretty broad range of research, lately focusing on a mix of interpretability / science of deep learning / control / security.
+My claim to fame is coining "out-of-context learning" in an early version of [this paper](__/implicit-meta-learning/__).
+More recently, we showed that [language models linearly encode at which point of training they learned a specific fact](__/training-order/__).

+**Background.** I did my PhD in AI safety at Cambridge with David Krueger and Rich Turner, finishing in December 2025.
+I'm excited to start as an Anthropic Fellow in January.
 Before Cambridge, I earned my MSc in AI from the University of Amsterdam, and worked with <a href="https://humancompatible.ai/about">UC Berkeley's Center for Human-Compatible AI</a> during and after my studies.
 I also spent a year at Sony AI Zurich researching deep RL and robotics.

 <!-- # Publications